Bringing The Heat - KION546

 WEATHER STORY

-A strong ridge of high pressure will begin to move in from the southeast on Tuesday.
+A strong ridge of high pressure will push into the region through mid-week.
 It will bring an impressive dome of hot air to the state.
-Coastal temperatures will peak on Wednesday as this heat noses in, but eventually, our low level onshore flow will win out, keeping the air conditioning on for the coast and nearby valleys.
+Coastal temperatures will peak today as this heat noses in, but eventually, our low level onshore flow will win out, keeping the air conditioning on for the coast and nearby valleys.
 If you live higher in elevation or away from the coast, prepare for about 4-5 days of serious heat!

 FORECAST & ALERTS